 CJT250 INTERNET SECURITY & COMPUTER 4 Cr.
 Hrs.
-CRIME INVESTIGATION 4
+CRIME INVESTIGATION

 This is a network and computer security-based course.
 The course will include securing networks as well as identifying techniques used by offenders who compromise them.
 The tracking of information as well as data retrieval will also be covered.
 This course will place special emphasis on tasks useful to investigation of criminal cases in the criminal justice field, and will include a laboratory component to assist the student in developing practical skills.
-(3+2) S

-CJT240, CIS190, and two of the following courses: CIS155, CIS272, CIS255, CIS282, EET272, or EET282 Co-requisite: CJT244
+CJT240, CIS190, and two of the following courses: CIS155, CIS272, CIS255, CIS282, EET272, or EET282

+Co-requisite: CJT244

-CJT252 SEMINAR IN CRIMINAL JUSTICE 3 Cr.
-Hrs.
+CJT252 SEMINAR IN CRIMINAL JUSTICE

 An examination of current critical issues in criminal justice.
-Topics to be considered for discussion and analysis include: terrorism, capital punishment, restorative justice, ethics, race and class issues, drugs, the decision making process, issues in policing and the future of crime and justice.
-(3+0) F
+Topics to be considered for discussion and analysis include: terrorism, capital punishment restorative justice ethics race and class issues drugs the punishment, restorative justice, ethics, race and class issues, drugs, the decision making process, issues in policing and the future of crime and justice.

-Prerequisite: HST130, CJT134
+Prerequisite: CJT130, CJT134

-CJT 281 VEHICLE PATROL/TRAFFIC 4 Cr.
-Hrs.
-ENFORCEMENT 4 Cr.
-Hrs.
+CJT 281 VEHICLE PATROL/TRAFFIC ENFORCEMENT